 Shroud of Shadows, from Xanathar’s Guide, gives Xilo the Invisibility spell as an at-will power.
 It is a concentration spell and plenty of things at 15th level can see through invisibility, but it’s still useful.

-Ritual wise, there aren’t many 8th level rituals to pick from.
+Ritual wise, there aren’t any 8th level rituals to pick from, but if any get published, Xilo could learn to use them.

 At this level Xilo gets either an ability score bonus or a feat.
 I’m inclined towards a feat.
 From a power gamer perspective, Lucky is probably the best feat to take at this point, but still tempted to take Prodigy instead, the “human” racial feat from Xanathar’s guide.
 Xilo finally gains proficiency is Persuasion, the ability to speak Celestial, and the ability to brew potions via Alchemy Tool Proficiency.
 He also gains Expertise (double Proficiency bonus for a +5 bonus) in Perception, to help offset that his wisdom hasn’t improved.
 Frankly I was tempted to take this feat at 4th level but I decided Constitution saving throws were more important, and then the 8th and 12th levels were dedicated to ability score improvements.